matter-labs/zksync-web-era-docs/docs/dev/testnet/known-issues.md

 - Update the `@matterlabs/hardhat-zksync-solc` library and try to re-compile the smart contracts afterwards.
 - If after the recompilation you get the `Library not found` error, then you should follow the instructions from [here](../../api/hardhat/compiling-libraries.md).
 - If the same error persists, report the issue to our team.
 We will do our best to help you.

+## `Docker Desktop is not running` / `Docker Desktop is not installed` error

+If you are running Windows you may get this error, as a result of incompatibility with our hardhat pluging.
+We are working on fixing this issue.
+We apologize for the inconvenience.